gokcehan/lf/doc.md

 Tag a file with `*` or a single width character given in the argument if the file is untagged, otherwise remove the tag.

+## addcustominfo

+Update the `custom` info field of the given file with the given string.
+The info string may contain ANSI escape codes to further customize its appearance.
+If no info is provided, clear the file's info instead.

 ## tty-write

 Write the given string to the tty.